tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ```
 csw-event-cli publish -e wfos.prog.cloudcover --data /path/to/event.json
 ```
-Creates event from provided JSON file and publishes same with key `wfos.prog.cloudcover` to event server.
+Creates event from provided JSON file and publishes it with key `wfos.prog.cloudcover` to the Event Server.

 2.
 ```
 csw-event-cli publish -e wfos.prog.cloudcover --data /path/to/event.json -i 500 -p 60
 ```
-Creates event from provided JSON file and publishes same event at every `500ms` for duration of `60s`.
+Creates an Event from provided JSON file and publishes it every `500ms` for duration of `60s`.

 3.
 ```
 csw-event-cli publish -e wfos.prog.cloudcover --params "k1:s=['Kevin O\'Brien','Chicago, USA']|k2:s=['2016-08-05T16:23:19.002']"
 ```
-First fetches already published event for key `wfos.prog.cloudcover` from event server and then updates that event with provided `--params`
+First fetches already published Event for key `wfos.prog.cloudcover` from the Event Server and then updates that Event with provided `--params`
-If provided keys are already present in existing event, then those will be updated else new param entries will be added to event.
+If provided keys are already present in existing Event, then those will be updated.
+Otherwise, new param entries will be added to the Event.
-If no event is published in past for provided key, then new event gets created with provided params and event key.
+If no Event is published in past for the provided key, then the new Event gets created with the provided params and Event key.

 ### subscribe

-Takes a comma separated list of events with nested key paths and displays continuous stream of event information as soon as it receives event.
+Takes a comma separated list of Events with nested key paths and displays continuous stream of Event information as soon as it receives the Event.

- * `-e`, `--events`     comma separated list of events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for same event.
+ * `-e`, `--events`     comma separated list of Events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for the same Event.
 Ex. `-e a.b.c:struct1/ra,x.y.z:struct2/dec:epoch`
- * `-i`, `--interval`   interval in `<ms>`, receive an event exactly at each interval
+ * `-i`, `--interval`   interval in milliseconds which to receive an Event
  * `-o`, `--out`        output format, default is oneline
  * `-t`, `--timestamp`  display timestamp
  * `--id`               display event id